mkgin/zabbix_available_entropy/README.md

   for now as this is mainly used for experimental monitoring on servers that I am troubleshooting ** submit messages to syslog... (warn on low entropy, info for measurements) would be easier to correlate with problems when information is available in the logfile.
+** when entropy is low could get a list running processes